-Aluminium drinking vessels (known in French as Timbales / Gobelets / Tasses / Quarts) may form part of the broad definition of "Great War Trench Art", once they had been engraved/etched/indented or scratched as memory relic souvenirs crafted by various people of the Allies and the Central Powers.
+Aluminium drinking vessels (known in French as Timbales / Gobelets / Tasses / Quarts) form part of the broad definition of "Great War Trench Art", once engraved/etched/indented or scratched - being memory relic souvenirs, crafted by a multitude of peoples from the Allies and Central Powers.

-Whilst used in actual battlefield areas, many timbales, goblets and quarts were used to provide sustenance for physically injured and mentally exhausted soldiers - for example, soldiers drank "Bene 'n' Hot" (Benedictine liqueur with hot water) given in Casualty Clearing Stations along the many ports in Normandy or Auxiliary Hospitals based in and around.
+Whilst used in actual battlefield areas, these basic drinking vessels were used to provide sustenance for physically injured and mentally exhausted soldiers - for example, soldiers drank "Bene 'n' Hot" (Benedictine liqueur with hot water) given in Casualty Clearing Stations along the many ports in Normandy or Auxiliary Hospitals based in and around.
 Nurses would mix the medicinal drink with hot water to ease pain for some, or to raise the spirits amongst those on the wards.
 (One place in particular that gave itself up to become a hospital was the home of Benedictine D.O.M. - Palais Benedictine, Fecamp.
 (Hospital Auxillaire No: 34).

 Marked souvenir vessels generally fall into recognisable type categories, namely: